Research Fields

 Travelling Traditions: Comparative Perspectives on Near Eastern Literatures

-Cities Compared: Governance, Participation and Diversity
+Cities Compared: Governance, Participatory Mechanisms and Plurality

 represented by Ulrike Freitag and Nora Lafi (both Zentrum Moderner Orient, Berlin) contributes to the debates on civil society, participation, deliberation, opinion formation, citizenship, migration and mobilization from the experience of cultural and religious differences in cities around the Mediterranean and beyond.